mindphluxnet/cowrie-logviewer/README.md

 - "bind_port" - the port the web server should listen to, default 5000
 - "min_upload_size" - min. file size in bytes to be to be listed on the "Uploaded files" page.
 Default is 1024
 - "debug" - if you want debug messages, set this to True.
 Default "False"
+- "use_gzip" - if you don't want gzip compression, set this to False.
+Default "True"

 # Usage